nishchay/translations/static/english/learningCenter/v2.0/exceptionHandling.md

 ##### Handler for route

 We can define exception handler for specific route or for all routes within controller.
-To define exception handler for specific route, define `@ExceptionHandler` on route method.
-For all routes within controller, define `@ExceptionHandler` annotation on controller.
+To define exception handler for specific route, declare `Nishchay\Attributes\Controller\ExceptionHandler` attribute on route method.
+For all routes within controller, declare same attribute on controller.

-Annotation `@ExceptionHandler` has following parameters:
+This attribute has following parameters:

 | Parameter | Description                                                                       |
 | --------- | --------------------------------------------------------------------------------- |